Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * [Symfony is not dead, thanks to VueJS](https://medium.com/@rebolon/symfony-is-not-dead-thanks-to-vuejs-99cdf75f57b): mainly for webpack encore purpose
  * [How to bind your favorite JS framework with Symfony 4 ?](https://medium.com/@rebolon/how-to-bind-your-favorite-js-framework-with-symfony-4-8c9ba86e2b8d): some explanation about usage of ApiPlatform with a JS Framework, and my usage of Symfony ParamConverter for nested object used in POST route
  * [JSON Reviver pattern, how to restore Object from JSON into real entity](https://medium.com/@rebolon/json-reviver-pattern-how-to-restore-object-from-json-into-real-entity-737b1a220450): yet another pattern i used to revive Json objects retrieved from LocalStorage, Http calls or anything else
+  * [The Symfony Serializer: a great, but complex component](https://medium.com/@rebolon/the-symfony-serializer-a-great-but-complex-component-fbc09baa65a0): a try to explain how to use the Symfony Serializer in the 'real life'

 ## third party issues that helped me to go on